mor-uto/JarInjector/README.md

 File to inject: path to the jar that will be injected into the input jar

-Injection Main Class: the main class of the jar u want to inject
+Version Safety: ensure the the file to inject's java version isnt higher than the input's version
 ### Injecting
 Once you finish configuring it go to the inject tab and press inject